 Over the next year, we’ll be use this page to share at least 30 ways we’re advancing the fields of children’s environmental health protection and healthy, safe, accessible homes with a primary focus on equitable solutions.
 Rooted in the overlapping values and strategic goals of both organizations, our actions will support our work to promote the development of sound public health policy, continue our commitment to research (e.g., identifying and disseminating practical and proven steps), equip communities, policymakers, and practitioners with sound data, and communicate broadly and effectively about our messages.

-To announce our intentional and active plans for our 30th anniversary celebrations, executive directors Nsedu Obot Witherspoon (CEHN) and Amanda Reddy (NCHH) coauthored a blog about why we’re doing this work.
+To announce our intentional and active plans for our 30th anniversary celebrations, executive directors Nsedu Obot Witherspoon (CEHN) and Amanda Reddy (NCHH) will coauthor a blog about why we’re doing this work (the blog’s publication will coincide with Children’s Environmental Health Day, October 13, 2022).
 Our alignment is about more than just the shared missions of our organizations; it’s a model of how organizations can collaborate instead of compete and a story of how true partnerships can built from mentorship, friendship, and mutual support.

 Launch the 2022 Children’s Environmental Health and Healthy Housing Summer Fellowship